 Even if you cannot use public transport all the time, taking public transport one or two days a week will make a difference.
 You could also walk or ride part of the way, with trains allowing you to take your bike with you.
 If the train station is further away, you may like to try parking your car at the station.

-For information on public transport in the City of Melton contact Public Transport Victoria.
+For information on public transport in the City of Melton visit Public Transport Victoria.

 Car pooling is another good way to reduce emissions from transport.
 Speak to your work colleagues or people at your local sports clubs or schools to find out if people who live near each other could travel together.